Have you ever had moments when you wished you spoke up and asserted yourself, but you didn’t? Do you feel difficulty asserting yourself sometimes?

 So thank you so much for listening and I look forward to speaking to you guys next episode.
 Bye guys!

-- How to Handle Molestation: A Real Encounter
+- How To Handle Molestation: A Personal Encounter

 - How to Choose Your Battles (and Win the Big War)